hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Functional Transactions

-Before 3.2, transaction boundaries were managed as follows:
+Before 3.2, you could control the transaction boundaries manually in code as follows:

 ```java
 EntityTransaction tx = em.getTransaction();